dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 The Emitter **SHOULD** implicitly parenthesise the expression given in the attribute.

-Unless another call style is applicable, the Emitter **MUST** mandate that every function has a `NativeApi` attribute with an explicit `GetProcAddress` (Procedure Address Expression) specified.
+Unless another call style is applicable, the Emitter **MUST** mandate that every function has a `UseExpression` (Procedure Address Expression) specified.

 The Emitter **MUST** call the function pointer returned by the Procedure Address Expression as part of this call style.